fhwang/admin_assistant/tutorial.markdown

       admin_assistant_for BlogPost
     end

+### Restart your Rails app

-7) If you were already running your Rails app with `./script/server` etc, you should restart it.
+If you were already running your Rails app with `./script/server` etc, you should restart it.

+### Check out the controller

-8) Visit `/admin/blog_posts` in your browser and you'll see something like this:
+Visit `/admin/blog_posts` in your browser and you'll see something like this:

 ![index](/admin_assistant/img/blog_posts-index.png)